 - 3.1.
 The type of saddlery is optional.
-Gags or "bitless bridles" are allowed as are unrestricted running martingales with stoppers or Irish martingales.
+Gags are allowed as are unrestricted running martingales with stoppers or Irish martingales.
 Reins must be attached to the bit(s) or directly to the bridle.
 Sheepskin (or other material) may not be used as addition on cheek pieces of the bridle.
 The stirrup iron and stirrup leathers must hang free from the bar of the saddle and outside of the flap. - 3.2.
 The following are forbidden: any form of blinkers, side, running or balancing reins; tongue straps and /or tying down the Horse's tongue; any other restrictions, any bit or other item of saddlery likely to wound a Horse. - 3.3.
 Neck straps, if used on Cross Country, must be attached either to the breastplate or to the saddle. - 3.4.
+For Cross Country, hackamores without bits are not allowed with the maximum length of the shank being 24cm and the lower cheek (lever arm) of any bit may not exceed 10 cm - 3.5.
+Bitless bridles are not allowed or any addition to the cheekpiece is forbidden (sheepskin or additional material).
+A throat lash is compulsory to maintain the bridle in place on Cross Country. - 3.6.
+For Jumping only, leather, sheepskin or similar material may be used on each cheekpiece of the bridle providing the material does not exceed three centimetres in diameter measured from the horse's cheek.

-For Cross Country, hackamores without bits are not allowed and the lower cheek (lever arm) may not exceed 10 cm on any bit. - 3.5.
-For Cross Country, bitless bridles are not allowed. - 3.6.
-Boots: For the Jumping Test, the total maximum weight of equipment allowed to be added to a Horse's leg, front or hind (single or multiple boots,fetlock rings etc.) is 500g (shoe excluded).
+3.7.
+Boots: For the Jumping Test, the total maximum weight of equipment allowed to be added to a Horse's leg, front or hind (single or multiple boots, fetlock rings etc.) is 500g (shoe excluded).
 Failure to comply with this paragraph will incur elimination.
 Boots must comply with the FEI Jumping Rule Article 257.